At Neighbourhood Watch Network we are committed to protecting and respecting your privacy.

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.

-We undertake regular reviews of who has access to information that we hold to ensure that your info is only accessible by appropriately trained staff, volunteers and contractors.
+We undertake regular reviews of who has access to information that we hold to ensure that your personal data is only accessible by appropriately trained staff, volunteers and contractors.

 Contact us or make a complaint